Actions and Detail Panel

 Sat 1 April 2017, 10:00 – 17:30 BST

-1 April is the traditional day for hoaxing and japes but deception and deceit riddles everyday communication.
-From hoax hip-hop stars and haunted houses to military deception and fake news: join the London Fortean Society and Conway Hall Ethical Society for a day of unreal things.
-Those are charming, others are terrifying.
+From hoax hip-hop stars and haunted houses to military deception, fake news, cancer myths and a joke that may have started World War III join the London Fortean Society and Conway Hall Ethical Society for an April Fools Day of hoaxing, deceit and unreal things.
+Some may be charming, others are terrifying.

 Ghostwatch: The scariest TV show ever made?

 On Halloween 1992 BBC1 viewers watch a chilling live transmission from a haunted house that went terribly wrong.
 Sarah Greene.
 Mike Smith and Craig Charles were terrorised.
 Michael Parkinson ended the program far worse than that.
 The drama, depicted as a documentary, was frightening, controversial and not shown for another ten years afterwards.

 Orion: The Man Who Would Be King & The Great Hip Hop Hoax

 Jeanie Finlay is an artist and film-maker who creates intimate and personal documentary films and artworks.
 She will be telling the stories of, and showing excerpts from, two of her films: the Bifa winning Orion: The Man Who Would Be King, Panto!, Bifa and Grierson-nominated The Great Hip Hop Hoax.

 Silibil n' Brains.
 Hadn't seen as much sunshine as they first made out.

 From Jeanie’s Director’s statement: “A roller coaster tale of the Nashville music scene in the wake of Elvis Presley’s death, taking in deception, a quest for success, a search for identity and ending in brutal and tragic murder. […] Even if you’ve never heard of Orion, you probably know about the ‘Elvis is Alive’ myth.
 What I uncovered was that the story of Orion is the story of how that myth got started.”